cedadev/jasmin-help-hugo-hinode/content/docs/interactive-computing/graphical-linux-desktop-access-using-nx.md

 Note that you may lose any unsaved work in the session that you terminate, but it should clear the stuck session and allow you to reconnect.
 Please try this before reporting an issue to the helpdesk, as it is the most likely solution.

-### Transposed keys (particularly Mac users)
+### Transposed keys (particularly for Mac users)

 After successfully making the first connection, some users find that in subsequent connections to the same connection profile, some keys are transposed or do not work at all.
 This is particularly the case for the arrow keys, and symbol keys like `@` and `"`.
-You can adjust the keyboard settings by going to Settings > Input; alternatively, some users find this issue is resolved by updating, or removing and completely re-installing NoMachine Enterprise Client.
+You can adjust the keyboard settings by going to Settings > Input.
+If this does not help, some users find this issue is resolved by updating, or completely re-installing NoMachine Enterprise Client.

+For a full, clean re-installation of NoMachine Enterprise Client:

+1. Uninstall the NoMachine Enterprise Client.
+1. Delete the `%USERPROFILE%\.nx` (Windows 11) or `~\.nx` (Mac/Linux) directory on your machine.
+1. Delete the `%USERPROFILE%\Documents\NoMachine` or `~\NoMachine` directory on your machine (beware this will remove **all** connection profiles).
+1. Reboot your local machine, then [re-install NoMachine Enterprise Client](#how-to-set-up-a-connection-using-nomachine-enterprise-client) and try again.

 ### Can't make onward connections

+#### Check initial connection method

+Previously, we recommended a method where you specify the location of your SSH key each time you connect.
+Configurations set up in this way may work for the initial connection, but do not seem to work for an onward connection to a `sci` machine (especially with more recent versions of NoMachine Enterprise Client).
+Please use the "agent" method to make your initial connection, [as described above](#how-to-set-up-a-connection-using-nomachine-enterprise-client).

 #### Check key type

 Using an ECDSA key pair rather than RSA will solve most problems.
 See further advice in [Generate SSH key pair]({{%ref "generate-ssh-key-pair"%}}).
 Remember to wait 15 minutes after uploading your new public key before trying to connect, so the new key can be made available in all the places it needs to be.

-If this is still a problem 15 minutes after updating your public key, try:
+If this is still a problem 15 minutes after updating your public key, try a [full, clean re-installation, as described above](#transposed-keys-particularly-for-mac-users).

-1. Uninstalling the NoMachine Enterprise Client
-1. Deleting the `%USERPROFILE%\.nx` (Windows) or `~\.nx` (Mac/Linux) directory on your machine.
-1. Deleting the `%USERPROFILE%\Documents\NoMachine` or `~\NoMachine` directory on your machine (beware this will remove **all** connection profiles).
-1. Rebooting your local machine, then re-installing NoMachine Enterprise Client and trying again.

 #### JASMIN account with long username